YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The file-specification, journal file specification or region-list identifies the target of the SET.
 The region-list comprises of case-insensitive region-names separated by commas (,).

-To establish journaling characteristics, use the MUPIP SET command with the -[NO]JOURNAL[=journal-option-list] qualifier and one of the following SET object identifying qualifiers:
+To establish journaling characteristics, use the MUPIP SET command with the [NO]JOURNAL[=journal-option-list] qualifier and one of the following SET object identifying qualifiers:

 .. code-block:: none